 Author

 The author of Hebrews is unknown.
 Through at least a part of church history, it was attributed to Paul.
-But even then it was not universally accepted as his writing.
-And today there are few who still see him as the author.
+But even then, it was not universally accepted as his writing.
+And today, there are few who still see him as the author.
 The style and language of Hebrews differ dramatically from any of Paul’s known works.

 Others who have been considered for authorship of Hebrews include Luke, Barnabas, and Clement.
 But none of these have ever gathered widespread support.
 Another figure from the New Testament that does have some appeal is Apollos.
-Apollos was a well-trained Jewish teacher and that fits well with the Jewish nature of Hebrews.
+Apollos was a well-trained Jewish teacher, and that fits well with the Jewish nature of Hebrews.
 But in the end, we have no real idea who it was who actually penned this work.

 It does appear that the author had a relationship with those he is writing to.
-Some have suggested that he was the pastor for a small house church.
+Some have suggested that he was the pastor of a small house church.
 It is evident in the book that he has a real concern for those he is writing to.
 And that a significant reason for the writing was to encourage them to remain faithful in the midst of the difficulties they are facing.

 Audience